 How To Get To Imogiri Pine Forest

-There are no public transportations from the downtown to Imogiri Pine Forest or vice versa.
+There is no public transportation from downtown to Imogiri Pine Forest or vice versa.
 Therefore, hiring a private car is the only option.
 The average private car rental for 12 hours ride including driver is Rp350.000 to Rp700.000.
 The price doesn’t include the gas and driver tips.

 The private car can carry 4 – 6 passengers.
 Motorcycles can also be an option.
 But consider the narrow steep roads near the location.
-Also, foreign visitors might not have experience dealing with steep road and let’s not forget the dangerous.
+Also, foreign visitors might not have experience dealing with steep roads, and let’s not forget the dangers.

 Address & Location

 Imogiri pine forest or as known as Hutan Pinus Mangunan located in Sukorame, Mangunan village, Bantul, Special Region of Yogyakarta 55783.